mdundek/multipaas/documentation/INSTALL.md

 Go have a coffe, this script will take a while to finish (on my Macbook Pro, it takes arount 30 - 40 minutes).

 You are now ready to install the MultiPaaS core components.
-For this, jump to the section [Install the Host Nodes (RedHat / CentOS & Ubuntu)](INSTALL.md#install-the-control-plane-redhat--centos--ubuntu)

 ## Install the Control-Plane environement